Leukemia--Chronic Lymphocytic

 Rai staging system

-• Rai stage I: Lymphocytosis plus enlarged lymph nodes.
-The spleen and liver are not enlarged and the red blood cell and platelet counts are near normal.
+• Rai stage I: Lymphocytosis; enlarged lymph nodes; spleen and liver are not enlarged; red blood cell and platelet counts are near normal.

-• Rai stage II: Lymphocytosis plus an enlarged spleen (and possibly an enlarged liver), with or without enlarged lymph nodes.
-The red blood cell and platelet counts are near normal.
+• Rai stage II: Lymphocytosis; enlarged spleen (and maybe an enlarged liver); lymph nodes may or may not be enlarged; red blood cell and platelet counts are near normal.

-• Stages I and II are considered intermediate risk.
+• Stages I and II are intermediate risk.

-• Stages III and IV are considered high risk.
+• Stages III and IV are high risk.

 Binet staging system